 There are about 100 serotypes of non-polio enteroviruses.
 Two serotypes that have received recent attention because of possible associations with AFM/AFP are:

-Enterovirus D68 (EV-D68) is a specific enterovirus that causes respiratory illness.
-Symptoms range from a mild cold-like illness with coughing and wheezing to severe infections that require hospitalization.
+Enterovirus D68 (EV-D68) is a serotype that causes respiratory illness.
+Symptoms range from a mild cold-like illness with coughing and wheezing to severe respiratory infections that require hospitalization.
 In 2014, an increase in AFP occurred at the same time as a national outbreak of EV-D68-associated respiratory infections and EV-D68 was found in respiratory specimens of some patients with AFP.

 Children and teenagers appear to be at increased risk of infection from EV-D68 because they may lack protection from previous exposures to the virus, although the virus can infect adults as well.
 Children with asthma seem to have a higher risk for severe respiratory illness.